Who Owns LinkedIn?

 • The valuation of LinkedIn continued to increase over the years, with the company now being estimated to be worth over $10 billion.

-See also Who Owns Heinz?
+See also Who Owns The Vanguard Group

 Leadership Transitions at LinkedIn